Creating Backups

 ->saveTo('s3')

-// 4.
-Ensure the backup is compressed
+// 2.
+Ensure the backup is compressed and encrypted

 // 5.
 Execute the backup process